12min

 Two things help: making yourself (or others) trip over the truth or stretch for insight.

-Tripping over the truth is a three-part recipe which turns explanations into experiences, and experiences into epiphanies.
+Tripping over the truth is a three-part recipe that turns explanations into experiences, and experiences into epiphanies.

 It starts with “a clear insight” that is then “compressed in time” so that it can finally be “discovered by the audience itself.”